chrislayco/chrislayco.github.io/_projects/art_boids.md

 citation:
 ---

-art_boids is a casual creative system that utilizes craig reynolds' "boids" algorithm to define the movement for individual boid agents. each boid acts as a drawer on a canvas, that users can interact with and customize to create art.
+art boids is a co-creative system that allows users to make abstract art using  simulated movement of a flock of birds.
+Each agent, known as a "boid," acts as a drawer on a canvas that users can interact with and customize to create art. the movements of the boids is based on craig reynolds ``boids" algorithm, which causes each boid to move based on the position of nearly objects and other boids.

 <!-- ## implementation -->